openharmony/multimedia_camera_standard/README.md

     result = captureSession->AddInput(cameraInput);
     ```

 6. Create a Preview Output with Surface obtained from Window Manager to render on display.
-The preview width and Height can be configured as per the supported resolutions which are 640x480 or 832x480.
+The preview width and Height can be configured to one of the camera supported resolutions.
 And to save to a file, can follow the step to create Surface and register listerner for buffer updates mentioned in capture photo.

     ```
     int32_t previewWidth = 640;